 In its 70th year, the Independent Presbyterian Church (IPC) Holiday House Tour has long been

 part of Birmingham’s holiday festivities.
-The tour this year includes four beautifully decorated
+The tour this year includes three beautifully decorated

 homes and the historic church.
 Stunning architecture, elegant decor, and striking style will once